bhaskarsdose/BNO055-IDF/README.md

 Open the project configuration menu (`idf.py menuconfig`).
 Then go into `Example Configuration` menu.

 - In the `I2C Master` submenu, you can set the pin number of SDA/SCL according to your board.
 Also you can modify the I2C port number and freauency of the master.
-- In the `I2C Slave` submenu, you can set the pin number of SDA/SCL according to your board.
-Also you can modify the I2C port number and address of the slave.
-- In the `BH1750 Sensor` submenu, you can choose the slave address of BH1750 accroding to the pin level of ADDR pin (if the pin level of ADDR is low then the address is `0x23`, otherwise it is `0x5c`).
-Here you can also control the operation mode of BH1750, each mode has a different resolution and measurement time.
-For example, in the `One Time L-Resolution` mode, the resolution is 4 Lux and measurement time is typically 16ms (higher resolution means longer measurement time).
-For more information, you can consult the datasheet of BH1750.

 ### Build and Flash